The legislature’s Join Finance Committee held its only Milwaukee-area budget public hearing on Wednesday in Oak Creek.

 I will not publish comments that offer personal attacks, or are racist, profane, or otherwise objectionable.
 I also won't publish comments that make unsubstantiated accusations.

 Keep in mind that I rarely veto comments.
-Nearly 2,000 comments have been made on this blog since I launched it, and I suspect I've vetoed less than 30 to date.
+More than 5,000 comments have been made on this blog since I launched it, and I've vetoed a tiny percentage of them.
 I will always err on the side of publishing a viewpoint, even (especially) if I don't agree with it.
 Sometimes however, people cross a line.
 That's when I step in.